djsawicko/djsawicko/README.md

 # Welcome to My Lab! 👋
 Hi, I'm a young and passionate software developer and electronics tinkerer from Lithuania 🇱🇹.
-I enjoy building solutions that involce audio, automation, and cryptography.
+I enjoy building solutions that involve audio, automation, and cryptography.

 ### 🚀 Current Projects
 - **OSMix**: Open-source performance DJing software.